 - Get outside in nature and see the dormant Solfatara Volcano, located a half-hour drive west of Naples

 - Head to the Santa Lucia district to experience authentic Naples culture

-Day 9: Naples to Rome, Afternoon Colosseum and Forum Tour
+Day 9: Return to Rome, Afternoon Colosseum & Forum Tour